WrightGroupSRI/cathy/README.md

 # Hello `cathy`!

-This is a command line application for manipulating catheter data from the Wright Group HeartVista catheter tracking sequences.
+This is a command line application for manipulating catheter MR data recorded from the Wright Group HeartVista catheter tracking sequences.
 This has been tested under Python 3.6.

 ## Installing
 Get this project from the Wright Group gitlab using "git clone *address*", using the address listed on the project page.
 For example, if you are on the Sunnybrook network and have ssh keys set up: